Keeping young people safe online

 Illicit drugs on social media

 Illicit drugs are increasingly advertised and sold on popular social media platforms.
-This is alarming as exposure to risky online content has been found to correlate with viewers' own risk-taking actions.
+This is alarming, as exposure to risky online content has been found to correlate with viewers' own risk-taking actions.

 My PhD research aims to understand and prevent the sale and advertisements of illicit drugs to young people on social media.